drewfitton/drewfitton/README.md

 ### Hobbies
 Some hobbies of mine in my free time include:
 - Playing football (soccer)
-- Developing fun Swift and React personal applications
+- Developing personal Swift and React applications
-- Lifting weights
+- Skiing
 - Hiking
-- Reality TV

 <!--
 **drewfitton/drewfitton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.